fespinoza/Todoro/README.md

 - [x] show alert when time is done
 - [x] add logic for break
 - [x] add `completed` boolean to Task.
-- [ ] mark task as completed implementation
+- [x] mark task as completed implementation
 - [x] delete task method implementation
 - [ ] play sound when pomodoro is completed
 - [ ] play sound when break is completed
 - [x] completed task detail view state
+- [ ] save a pomodoro record when completing a pomodoro

 ### Design